ideal-spaces/ideal-spaces-portal/README.md

 # ideal-spaces-portal
-This is a proof of concept for ideal spaces lease management portal
+This is a proof of concept for ideal spaces lease management portal.
+Demonstrating Pull request now

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).